The Simplest Way To Complete Your ICF Coaching Log (+ Free Template)

 Who Needs To Submit A Client Coaching Log?

-Each of these certification programs consists of training and practical application, which in this case means coaching groups and individuals.
+Each of these certification programs consists of training and practical application.
+The practical implication, in this case, means coaching groups and individuals.

 [ Read: The Top 6 Coaching Organizations And Exactly What They Do For Coaches ]